ballerina-guides/integration-samples/servicenow-case-to-salesforce-case/Readme.md

 ## Use case

 ServiceNow is a widely used platform for reporting customer issues, which are attended by the support staff of organizations.
-However, sales staff should also be aware of support issues reported by their customers, especially if there are high priority issues.
+However, sales staff should also be aware of support issues reported by their customers, especially if there are high-priority issues.
 Therefore, it is important to have a view of support issues in Salesforce, which is the main platform used by the sales staff.

-This sample can be executed periodically to fetch all unsynced support issues from ServiceNow and add high priority cases to Salesforce under the corresponding Salesforce account.
+This sample can be executed periodically to fetch all unsynced support issues from ServiceNow and add high-priority cases to Salesforce under the corresponding Salesforce account. `resources/syncdata` file contains the most recent data synchronization date.
+Only the issues added after this date will be considered by this sample.

 ## Prerequisites
 * Salesforce account